OrrMatzkin/IML-Hackathon-Waze/README.md

 | x                         | x coordinate of the event               | int    | 180774.21999999974      |
 | y                         | y coordinate of the event               | int    | 661479.4800000004       |

-The only features that are guaranteed to be present are ID, linqmap_type, x, y.
+*The only features that are guaranteed to be present are ID, linqmap_type, x, y.

+**The dates are given in POSIX time.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>

-## Task
+## Model Tasks
-As mentioned in, this Hackathon we were asked to answer 2 independent question.
+As mentioned, in this Hackathon we were asked to answer 2 independent question.
 Therefore, this program runs 2 independent task:
-- Task No. 1: Predict Next Event
+1. Predict Next Event.
-- Task No. 2: Predict Event Distribution
+2. Predict Event Distribution.

 ### Next Event Prediction